 There is no magic number here…you get to decide!
 You can have them run for one month, each quarter.
 Or, maybe you have students rotating through book clubs for the entire second semester.

-One thing I would consider, is if your students are also in guided reading groups, are you providing enough space for them to balance all of their assignments, and hold all of those texts in their head?
+One thing I would consider is if your students are also in guided reading groups, are you providing enough space for them to balance all of their assignments and hold all of those texts in their heads?

 Do I have to read the book before my students?

-Should I assign roles for each student in book club?
+Should I assign roles for each student in the book club?

 There are pros and cons to roles!
 There is a lot of structure added when you incorporate student jobs into book clubs.
 So, if structure and keeping students busy the entire time is the most important thing to you, then you may want to use specific jobs.
 However, some of the cons may be that you are not creating as authentic of a reading experience as you may have wanted.
 When adults discuss books with their peers, they aren’t looking only for their questions, or only for their connections.
 They are looking at the text as a whole.

 Another con is that roles create extra prep work for the teacher.
 The teaching on the front end needs to be more in-depth to cement all of the different routines for the different jobs, and often different roles require different types of writing assignments, which may mean more copies.